-Three members of the workgroup were funded to attend the Early Ed U Alliance conference on May 20-22, 2019 in Seattle, Washington.
+Three members were funded to attend the Early Ed U Alliance conference on May 20-22, 2019 in Seattle, Washington.
 Team members had the opportunity to meet with other states and universities partnering to provide the on-line modules.
-The Maryland State Department of Education is funding Coppin State University to develop an on-line bachelor degree in early childhood education.
+Maryland State Department of Education is hoping to develop partnerships with Maryland State universities to develop an on-line bachelor degree in early childhood education.